sole/4x4JS/README.md

 					- having note numbers allows you to build chords and transpose
 					- standard frequencies fit nicely with sampling
 					- I built another node module for this
+			- since we have the song information that's 'more accurate' than just using ffts - better, delimited sync -> drums, snares
 			- the music
 				- medley with some of my songs
 				- remixed for the occasion